 - further education (FE) colleges and sixth-form colleges – if colleges are part of a group, a single form should be completed covering all colleges that fall under the corporation

-Data on all early years providers, including private, voluntary and independent (PVI) nurseries, is being collected via local authorities as part of a bi-weekly data collection.
+Data on all early years providers, including school nurseries, childminders, and private, voluntary and independent nurseries, is being collected via local authorities as part of a regular data collection.

 How to complete the form